 Hernias can be work-related in two ways:

-I have a Hernia and I believe it is work-related: What should I do?
+I have a Hernia, and I believe it is work-related: What should I do?

-The first step in having workers’ compensation the hernia condition is to report the injury to your employer.
+The first step in having workers’ compensation for the hernia condition is to report the injury to your employer.
 It is recommended that you report the injury to either your supervisor or to your Human Resources Department.
-Pursuant to Labor Code Section 5402 of California, you are entitled to receive up to $10,000.00 of medical treatment during the pendency of determination of whether the claim is accepted as work-related by the claims administrator.
+Under Labor Code Section 5402 of California, you are entitled to receive up to $10,000.00 of medical treatment during the pendency of determination of whether the claim is accepted as work-related by the claims administrator.